Safety tips on the internet

 Snapchat allows senders to set how many seconds the recipient may have to view a message or picture, but some people are working round this, saving the picture and re sending it causing many problems.

 We recommend you stay off tagged.com and tindr as young people report major problems on both of these sites.
 If you use Ask.fm, did you know you can turn off the anonymous feature that lets people comment and send you messages anonymously?
 Some people are telling us that their personal photos are being taken off their SNS page and posted on other sites like Anonib, with very offensive remarks - are all your photos set to private?
 When did you last check?
 The 'Snappening' proves that photos are not secure on Snapchat.

-Neknominate an online drinking game is proving dangerous and even leading to loss of life as young people are encouraged to binge drink to excess.
+Neknominate an online drinking game proved dangerous even leading to loss of life as young people are encouraged to binge drink to excess.
 But young people have wised up and it is on the wane.

-To report abuse to the Child Exploitation & Online Protection Centre
+To report abuse cases to the Child Exploitation & Online Protection Centre

 Please use this button